opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

       skip_table_creation: false
 ```

-Note how the `skip_table_creation` parameter is set to false.
-This will make it so Data Prepper will attempt to create the table on startup if it does not exist.
+The `skip_table_creation` parameter is set to `false`, instructing Data Prepper create the table on startup if it is missing.
+For subsequent runs, you can set this flag to `true` to accelerate startup speed.
-After the first time Data Prepper is run, this flag can be set to true to speed up the startup of Data Prepper.

-Also note the `partition_prefix`.
-This prefix makes it easy to do a soft reset of the pipeline in the coordination store.
-If you are testing a new source plugin, simply bumping the prefix between each
+The `partition_prefix` enables soft resets of the pipeline in the source coordination store.
+When testing a new source plugin, incrementing this prefix (for example, `test-mongodb-1`, `test-mongodb-2`) ensures Data Prepper ignores DynamoDB items from the previous test runs.
 run (i.e. `test-mongodb-1`, `test-mongodb-2`) will make it so Data Prepper ignores DynamoDB items from the previous test run.

 #### Step 7 - Create the pipeline.yaml